 Custom animation and object compression meant we could squeeze ordinarily large assets down into RAM friendly formats and keep an incredible level of parity across the board.
-The upshot of all this compression and efficiency for more powerful hardware is a gorgeous 3D games that runs effortlessly at 60fps all without guzzling your phone’s battery.
+The upshot of all this compression and efficiency for more powerful hardware is a gorgeous 3D game that runs effortlessly at 60fps all without guzzling your phone’s battery.
 It’s truly like native!

 Next up for 3D in PixiJS is integrated dynamic light sources.
 Watch this space!

 As mentioned - we were serious about making sure the show’s wheelchair warrior, Rubi was fully featured in the game.
 Likewise we wanted the game’s accessibility features to go far beyond giving menu access and mere lip service to accessibility.
 Having this thought in mind meant that we created a gameplay system that was 'tab playable' and with single click inputs.

 This kind of support is extremely tricky and there were huge hurdles and challenges to overcome.
 However, having done so means the game extends our commitment to reach beyond just to devices but to the audience it is able to address.